 - Hairdryer or microwave

 Make Handmade Paper at Home – Do-It-Yourself (DIY) Guide

 1Collect recyclable papers

-Gather used paper (newspaper and others).
+Gather used paper (newspaper and magazines).
 These should be not glossy and not shiny.
 Clean the collected papers carefully.
 For every two pieces of grey paper like newspaper or magazine, add in one piece of white paper like notebook paper and printed sheet.

 2Tear the paper